UdiRuni/FuseLens/README.md

 ### Goal:
 Develop a deep learning system for high-accuracy prioritization of cancer-associated fusion transcripts by interpreting their underlying sequence "language."
 ### Key Features:
-Fine-tune a pre-trained model – DeepVariant (https://github.com/google/deepvariant) to classify the nucleotide sequences surrounding a fusion breakpoints.
+Fine-tune a pre-trained DNN model – DeepVariant (https://github.com/google/deepvariant) to classify the nucleotide sequences surrounding a fusion breakpoints as images.
+Use the model a classfier for new fusion transcripts false/true-postive predication with higher accuracy andbench mark with other tools (i.e.Arriba, FusionScan, and GFusion, which are algorithms designed to analyze RNA sequencing data to identify split reads and other evidence of fusion transcripts).
 ### Impact:
 Accelerated Discovery -  automates the prioritization of high-impact driver fusions from thousands of candidates, speeding up the discovery of novel cancer biomarkers and therapeutic targets.
 ### Keywords: